gearglow/ReptiliaWithATwist/The List.md

 "That's perfect!"
 James cried.

 "Ooh, I _like_ it!"
 Elysia said.
 "So what about the broom race?
-I'm planning to strip the limiter on my Firebolt and rig a manual activator on the windscreen charm, and use the Unlimited Flight ritual for inertial compensation.
+I'm planning to strip the limiter on my Firebolt, rig a full enclosure on the windscreen charm, and use the Unlimited Flight ritual for inertial compensation.
 If they can catch me, they bloody well _deserve_ to win."

 "It's full-contact, right?"
 Lily asked.
 "Drop a wave of stun lightning behind you as you go."